- Advisors can help fill gaps in your team in specific areas like hiring, regulatory affairs or industry knowledge and

 For entrepreneur Margot Schmorak, recruiting a circle of startup advisors has been key to the growth of Hostfully, the San Francisco-based property management and guest experience software company she co-founded more than three years ago.

 “It has helped us move faster,” says Schmorak, who is Hostfully’s CEO.
 “Our advisors act as an extension of our team — sometimes there are these hard decisions when you need to talk only to people you trust.
 Advisors are really, really great for that.”
 They can also give you a “third-party” perspective, she adds.

 Building an active startup advisory board can help startup founders fill expertise and experience gaps.
 But as Schmorak has learned, there are pitfalls to be avoided.

-What is a startup advisor? – How is an advisor different from a mentor or a consultant
+What is a startup advisor?
+How are they different from a mentor or a consultant

 The term “advisory board” is somewhat of a misnomer as advisors generally do not meet as a group regularly and don’t have the legal and fiduciary responsibilities of a board of directors.

 Tend to consult one-on-one with founders and executives as needed